Rethinking Image-Scaling Attacks: The Interplay Between Vulnerabilities in Machine Learning Systems: Background of Image Scaling

 \subsection{Image-Scaling Attacks}

-The scaling attack targets the scaling procedure in an ML system pipeline.
-Xiao et al.~\cite{scaling2019} and Quiring et al.~\cite{scaling2020} have demonstrated that an attacker can exploit the scaling procedure to compromise an arbitrary downstream ML model. \Cref{fig:demo:scaling-attack} illustrates the pipeline of this attack.
-An adversary computes the attack image $A$ by adding imperceptible perturbations $\Delta$ to the source image $S$, such that it will become similar to a target image $T$ (with a different label from $S$) after scaling, thereby inducing an incorrect prediction on the downstream classifier.
-Based on the above pipeline, they formulate the scaling attack as a quadratic optimization problem:
+The scaling attacks~\cite{scaling2019,scaling2020} target \emph{only} the scaling procedure in an ML system pipeline.
+They demonstrate that an attacker can exploit the scaling procedure to compromise an arbitrary downstream ML model. \Cref{fig:demo:scaling-attack} illustrates the pipeline of this attack.
+An adversary computes the attack image $A$ by adding imperceptible perturbations $\Delta$ to the source image $S$, such that it becomes similar to a target image $T$ (with a different label from $S$) after scaling, thereby fooling the downstream classifier.
+They formulate the attack as a quadratic optimization problem:

-where the attack image $A\triangleq S+\Delta$ should also satisfy the box constraint $A\in\br{0, 1}^{m\times n}$.
-They solve this problem using Quadratic Programming.
-Later, Chen et al.~\cite{scaling2019gpu} formulated it as an unconstrained problem that can be solved efficiently using gradient-descent minimization techniques.